-Following the EMA approval, we are obligated to make payments following pre-determined fixed payment schedules as set forth in the SFJ agreement and SFJ amendment to pay SFJ the initial and subsequent annual payments totaling \$456.0 million as of December 31, 2021 (excluding the \$4.0 million initial payment for FDA approval made in June 2021) with the initial payment for EMA approval of \$5.0 million due January 2022, which we paid in January 2022, and final annual payment due December 2027.
-As the variability of the future payments derived from the underlying contingency (i.e., EMA approval and FDA approval) no longer exist, we remeasured the development derivative liability on December 15, 2021 and reclassified it from development derivative liability to development liability, with subsequent accounting to follow an effective interest accretion schedule to the fixed payment amounts.
-For the year ended December 31, 2021, the loss from remeasurement of the development derivative liability was recorded through December 15, 2021, when it was determined that the SFJ agreement was no longer a derivative.
+On May 14, 2021, we obtained regulatory approval of EMPAVELI in the United States from the FDA.
+On December 15, 2021, we obtained regulatory approval in the European Union from the EMA.
+Following the FDA and EMA approvals, we are obligated to make payments following predetermined fixed payment schedules as set forth in the SFJ agreement and SFJ amendment to pay SFJ the initial and subsequent annual payments totaling \$456.0 million as of December 31, 2021 (excluding the \$4.0 million initial payment for FDA approval made in June 2021) with the initial payment for EMA approval of \$5.0 million due January 2022, which we paid in January 2022, and final annual payment due December 2027.
 From December 15, 2021 and thereafter until the final annual payment is due in December 2027, the development liability will be accreted from its initial carrying amount to the total payment amount using the effective interest rate method under ASC 835 over the remaining life of the SFJ agreement.
 The difference between the carrying amount and the total payment amount is presented as discount to the development liability.
 The accretion is recorded as interest expense in the consolidated income statement.